Fight Club: Members Only: Plot

 Somil's uncle was killed by gangsters before the three arrive.
 The four then take over Somil's uncle's club Crossroads to reopen it, but the gangsters almost destroy it again in the first night after its reopening.
 The four then decide to hire a bouncer to protect their club from being destroyed again, and Vicky comes up with the idea of hiring Sameer.
 Sameer rejects at first, but later shows up when the four are fighting with the gangster group and saves them and joined them in running the club.

 While staying in Delhi, Mohit cheats Anna by telling him that he will go back to Mumbai to attend college but instead going to meet his old gangster friends Sandy and Dinesh, who killed Somil's uncle.
 Anna coincidentally meets Sandy and Dinesh, the two then invite Anna to come back to their gangster group again but are rejected by Anna.
 Dinesh comes up with idea to get Anna back.

 Mohit meets Diku, making him aware that the four of them are also in Delhi.
-Dinesh takes Mohit to Crossroads to revenge, but lets Mohit enter alone.
+Dinesh takes Mohit to Crossroads for revenge, but lets Mohit enter alone.
 When Mohit is beaten by the five of them, Dinesh doesn't help or even show up, Moreover, he kills Mohit soon after he's beaten, making Vicky and his friends naturally blamed, and the five of them are arrested for murder but are soon bailed by Vicky's father, in exchange, Vicky agrees with his father to return to Mumbai with him, Soon enough, Anna finds out about this incident, and plans to avenge Mohit with his whole crew.

 Vicky develops a romantic relationship with Anu, Karan's younger sister, and Karan falls in love with his neighbour Sonali.
 As the friends get a phone call they realize that Anna has captured Somil and Dikku.
 Karan and Sameer rush to save them, but beaten in a fight with Sandy and Dinesh.
 Vicky then arrives to help his friends and is knocked down.
-Somil then realizes that Dinesh was the one who killed Mohit with a small screwdriver when Dinesh tries to kill Somil with the same weapon, but Anna saves Somil and kills Dinesh.
+Somil then realizes that Dinesh was the one who killed Mohit with a small screwdriver after seeing the same marking on his uncle's body after he was murdered.
+Somil exposes Dinesh, allowing Vicky and his friends to gain the upper hand to defeat the gangsters.
+Enraged, Dinesh tries to kill him with the same weapon, but Anna saves Somil and kills Dinesh.
 Sandy is left devastated as Anna, Vicky, Sameer, Somil, Karan and Dikku return to the bar.
 Ultimately, Anna befriends the five and the Crossroads club is converted into a regular nightclub.